malvezzidatr/malvezzidatr/README.md

 > 🚀 4 years of experience. <br>
 > 🌎 Working at Compass UOL. <br>
 > ⚽ Brazilian. <br>
-> 🎓 I Have degree in Software Analysis and Development <br>
+> 🎓 Degree in Software Analysis and Development <br>
 > 👨‍🏫 I really, really like to teach other peoples.
 Today I'm using medium for this.
+> 🏛️ Future Software Architect

 <br>